-In February 2022 James Cafferky, Mark Rothery, Eloise Hickey and Anna Day entered into correspondence with Eleanor Gordon-Smith for UPJA’s Conversations from the Region, an ongoing series of discussions that invites philosophers who are originally from or based in Australasia, or whose work has had a significant influence on philosophy in the region, to share their student experiences, ideas from their areas of expertise, and thoughts on the discipline more broadly.
-The segment looks into what inspires people to study philosophy and how they pursue their philosophical interests, and aims to give our audiences a better idea of the work that academic philosophers do.
+In February 2022, James Cafferky, Mark Rothery, Eloise Hickey and Anna Day entered into correspondence with Eleanor Gordon-Smith for UPJA’s Conversations from the Region, an ongoing series of discussions with philosophers from, or working in, Australasia.
+The segment explores how people become philosophers and how philosophers work, giving our audiences a better idea of the work that academic philosophers do.

 For our readers who might not be familiar with your work, could you tell us what your philosophical interests are and what you’re working on at the moment?